sharvanath/kromium/README.md

 ```

 ## Supported runners
 By default the transformation runs on the local machine.
-Support for remotely running will be added soon.
+Support for Kubernetes will be added soon.